-$^{^{11}}$ This would include having another person touch you sexually, forcibly, and/or without consent.
+$^{11}$ This would include having another person touch you sexually, forcibly, and/or without consent.

-$^{^{12}}$ 34 U.S.C.
-12291 defines "economic abuse" in the context of dating violence and domestic violence, as,
+34 U.S.C.
+12291 defines "economic abuse" in the context of dating violence and domestic violence, as, a. behavior that is coercive, deceptive, or unreasonably controls or restrains a person's ability,